PrintNinja - online printing made easy for creators

-Generally tiles are considered to be larger pieces unlike tokens that are mostly used to represent resources.
+Generally, tiles are considered to be larger pieces, unlike tokens that are mostly used to represent resources.
 When deciding between mat/tiles or tokens, consider whether you need many little pieces to act as counters or a few large pieces to create a board.
 If you need a handful of small pieces you should look into our token options.

 Material and Printing

-Mats and tiles are produced by applying printed paper to high-density paperboard then cut to size and shape.
+Cardboard mats and tiles are produced by applying printed paper to high-density paperboard then cut to size and shape.
 Based on your printing choice we can wrap both sides of the tile with your artwork (two-sided printing) so players can flip the tiles and use each side.
 Or, the cost-effective option, is gluing your design to one-side (one-sided printing) and leaving the cardboard backing exposed.

 Custom Tile Shapes